ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 .. _list_of_documentation:

-.. table::  Centralized List of Documentation
+.. table::  Centralized list of documentation

    +----------------------------+---------------------------------------------------------------------------------+
    | **Documentation**          | **Location**                                                                    |